|DNA = contingent

 - polyploidy is a process that produces a fourfold set (tetraploid) or more of the standard diploid chromosome set.
 After polypoidization event, mutations accumulate and the sets diverge.
 This increases the total information content of the genome. (wiki).
 Maize genome at one point [in evolutionary history] had four copies of each chromosome, but has evolved into an ostensibly diploid genome with a lot of duplication.
 Bread wheat is a hexaploid (2n = 6x7 = 42 chromosomes) (41).
 These are examples of increase of genetic information.

-Above that, the genetic landscape of tumors is not static, but continually evolving.
+Neochromosomes: Above that, the genetic landscape of tumors is not static, but continually evolving.
 Cancer researchers introduced the word 'neochromosomes': Neochromosomes (in liposarcomas) are made up of pieces of the 46 chromosomes that each human cell normally carries.
+This heterogeneity is beneficial for the origin and evolution of tumor growth and the emergence of drug resistance.
+See also: .

 - Aging.
-Increases in frequencies of mutations and chromosome rearrangements with increasing age have been detected in a variety of cells and organisms.
-Further, Retrotransposition is associated with genome instability during chronological aging.
-Further: Somatic retrotransposition as a driver of aging.
+Increases in frequencies of mutations and chromosome rearrangements with increasing age, have been detected in a variety of cells and organisms.
+For example, DNA sequences called retrotransposons can copy themselves and reintegrate at new sites in the genome, causing damage (and an increase of the total information content of the genome).
+Active retrotransposons ('jumping genes' ) are associated with genome instability during chronological aging.
+Somatic retrotransposition is a driver of aging (44).

 All this increases the genetic information content of the aging body 'for free'.